bberastain/habittrack/README.md

-# habittrack
+# HabitTrack

-to track my habits
+Create an account to track your habits here habittrack.herokuapp.com

+Python application that uses the Flask microframework, runs on Heroku with a PostgreSQL database

+Application structure borrowed from Miguel Grinberg's tutorial blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world